 This study presents a theoretical model and laboratory experiment of the first and second price sealed bid auctions with independent private values, where the distribution of bidder valuations is unknown.
-We derive the symmetric equilibria using the α -MEU framework.
+We derive the symmetric equilibrium using the α -MEU framework.
 We then test the theoretical predictions in the laboratory.
 In our experimental setting, ambiguity aversion is rejected in favor of ambiguity loving.
 Our results suggest that decision makers' ambiguity attitudes are context dependent.
 Another departure from previous experimental studies is the use of subjects as auctioneers.
-We find that these auctioneers set reserve prices higher than the theoretical prediction.
-As a result, auctioneers significantly reduce revenue in first price auctions.
-They also significantly reduce bidder earnings and efficiency.
+We find that compared to zero reserve prices the presence of auctioneers significantly reduces revenue in first price auctions.
+It also significantly reduces bidder earnings and efficiency.
 Without knowledge of the distribution of bidder valuations and with auctioneers, the first and second price auctions generate the same amount of revenue.

-Keywords: sealed bid auctions, ambiguity, experiment

-JEL Classification: C91, D44, D83
+Keywords: sealed bid auctions, ambiguity, experiment JEL Classification: C91, D44, D83

-^{}We thank Colin Camerer, David Cooper, Anthony Kwasnica, Dan Levin, Rajiv Sarin, Katerina Sherstyuk, Robert Slonim, Martin Weber and seminar participants at Case Western, Michigan, Ohio State, the 2002 American Economic Association meetings (Atlanta, GA) and the 2002 Economic Science Association meetings (Boston, MA) for helpful comments.
+^{}We thank Colin Camerer, David Cooper, Drew Fudenberg, Anthony Kwasnica, Dan Levin, Mark Machina, Rajiv Sarin, Katerina Sherstyuk, Robert Slonim, and seminar participants at Case Western, Harvard, Michigan, Ohio State, UC-San Diego, the 2002 American Economic Association meetings (Atlanta, GA), 2002 Economic Science Association meetings (Boston, MA), 2003 NBER/NSF Decentralization Conference (West Lafayette, IN) and North America Summer Econometric Society Meetings (Evanston, IL) for helpful comments.
 We thank Brian Chan, David Edelman and Casey Hui for excellent research assistance, and Jim Leady for programming for the experiment.
 Chen gratefully acknowledges the financial support from the National Science Foundation through grant no. SES-0079001.
 Any remaining errors are our own.
-Chen: School of Information, University of Michigan, 550 East University Avenue, Ann Arbor, MI 48109-1092.
+Chen: School of Information, University of Michigan, 1075 Beal Avenue, Ann Arbor, MI 48109-2112.
 Katuscak and Ozdenoren: Department of Economics, The University of Michigan, 611 Tappan Street, Ann Arbor, MI 48109-1220.
 Email: yanchen@umich.edu, pkatus@umich.edu, emreo@umich.edu